hrydgard/ppsspp-site/README.md

 Prerequisites:

 * On Windows, you probably should use a WSL shell.
+IF you've checked out in a /mnt directory, you'll want to be using WSL 1.
+You can change version with `wsl --set-version Ubuntu 1` or similar in PowerShell, if you're on v2.

 * Node must be installed: `sudo apt npm install`
   If you are using an ubuntu WSL, install npm [from here](https://github.com/nodesource/distributions/blob/master/README.md).